 Founder and Ceo, Zoomers Employment Services Inc.

-Goal setting is important to me because it creates a visual map of where I am going as a person, my destination.
+It creates a visual map of where I am going as a person, my destination

 This is because my goal setting is broken down to the various categories that make me up me as an individual.
 Physical, emotional, vocational, spiritual, personal development, educational and relationship.